Behavioral Validation for Healthcare AI

 The Methodology

 I conducted a behavioral analysis of the patient population and the existing messaging architecture, identifying the gap between how the chatbot was communicating and how different patient segments actually respond to health prompts.
-The intervention was targeted: personalizing the proactive messaging to match individual patient communication styles, motivational profiles, and behavioral patterns — rather than broadcasting the same message to all patients regardless of profile.
+The intervention was targeted: personalizing the proactive messaging at the end of each session and between sessions, to match individual patient communication styles, motivational profiles, and behavioral patterns — rather than broadcasting the same message to all patients regardless of profile.

 The Results